kavitawagh/sparsedatastructure-matrix/README.md

 4. Type `make` command and press enter.
 This command will generate object file for the program.
 (Do this step whenever you make any changes in code.)
 5. To run the program, type `./a.out` command and press enter.

+### Contact

+For queries and suggestions write at kavitawaghh@gmail.com.